Four Rooms: Critical reception

 James Berardinelli of ReelViews described it as "one of 1995's major disappointments".
 Hal Hinson of The Washington Post said it "asserts itself as a goof so laboriously and aggressively that you almost feel pinned back in your seat".
-Roger Ebert of the Chicago-Sun Times ranked Rodriguez's segment as the best by far and also best capitalizing on Roth.
-Tarantino's segment was well-made but undistinguished while Ebert declared Anders's efforts were "disappointing" and Rockwell "unsuccessful".
+Roger Ebert of the Chicago Sun-Times singled out Rodriguez's "The Misbehavers" segment as the funniest of the film and the one that most effectively capitalized on Roth.
+Of Tarantino's "The Man from Hollywood" segment, Ebert said, "Tarantino had the right idea in choosing to satirize himself but unfortunately does not seem to understand why he is funny.
+A movie about him making this film could have been hilarious."

 The film won a Razzie Award for Worst Supporting Actress for Madonna.

-The film holds a 13% "Rotten" rating from Rotten Tomatoes based on 45 reviews.
-The critical consensus reads: "Four Rooms comes stocked with a ton of talent on both sides of the camera, yet only manages to add up to a particularly uneven – and dismayingly uninspired – anthology effort.

 Box office

 The film grossed $4,257,354 in only 319 theaters.